Bruce Lehrmann: Parliament House rape allegations

-On 15 February 2021, Liberal Party staffer Brittany Higgins alleged to media outlets, news.com.au and The Project, that she was raped in the early hours of 23 March 2019 in then-Defence Industry Minister Senator Linda Reynolds' office in the ministerial wing of Parliament House by a colleague, later named as Bruce Lehrmann, after security guards admitted the pair into the building.
+On 15 February 2021, Liberal Party staffer Brittany Higgins alleged to media outlets, news.com.au and The Project, that she was raped in the early hours of 23 March 2019 in then-Defence Industry Minister Senator Linda Reynolds's office in the ministerial wing of Parliament House by a colleague, later named as Bruce Lehrmann, after security guards admitted the pair into the building.
 Higgins said she became heavily intoxicated at a work party and left with her colleague in a taxi, believing they would both be dropped at their respective homes; instead she said she was taken to Parliament House and raped while slipping in and out of consciousness, waking to find her skirt around her waist.
 In contrast, Lehrmann told police that he and Higgins returned to Parliament House because he needed to pick up his keys, and as Higgins indicated she also needed to return to the office he offered to share his Uber ride.
-Once they arrived in Reynolds' suite, Lehrmann said he "turned left towards his desk, while Ms Higgins turned right and went to a different part of the office".
+Once they arrived in Reynolds's suite, Lehrmann said he "turned left towards his desk, while Ms Higgins turned right and went to a different part of the office".
 Lehrmann said that after working "on a briefing for Parliament's question time", he left the office without seeing Higgins again.
 Higgins was later found by a security guard in the early hours of the morning in the minister's office, naked, inebriated and disoriented.

-Three days later, on 26 March 2019, Lehrmann was told by Fiona Brown, Reynolds' chief of staff, to "collect his belongings from the office and leave" because of his late-night entry into the office at 1:48 am on the previous Saturday, and an earlier unrelated incident of him mishandling a classified document.
+Three days later, on 26 March 2019, Lehrmann was told by Fiona Brown, Reynolds's chief of staff, to "collect his belongings from the office and leave" because of his late-night entry into the office at 1:48 am on the previous Saturday, and an earlier unrelated incident of him mishandling a classified document.
 Reynolds formally terminated Lehrmann's employment on 5 April 2019.
-On 1 April 2019, Reynolds called Higgins to her office to discuss Higgins' late-night entry into the office, which Reynolds "believed to be a security breach [...] describing the decision of two staff to come into the office at 1:40 am as 'highly unusual' and not appropriate".
+On 1 April 2019, Reynolds called Higgins to her office to discuss Higgins's late-night entry into the office, which Reynolds "believed to be a security breach [...] describing the decision of two staff to come into the office at 1:40 am as 'highly unusual' and not appropriate".
 Higgins went to the police after the alleged rape, but dropped the complaint in April 2019, fearful the report would result in termination of her employment.
 Eventually Higgins transferred to work for Minister Michaelia Cash for a year, resigning a month before going public with her allegations.